Before we share some helpful tips, a few definitions:

 Make Timely Filings with the Commissioner of Accounts

 We noted earlier the inventory filing requirement.
 In most cases the personal representative will also be required to file annual accountings.
 These are due four months after the end of each twelve-month period, starting from the date of qualification.
 It is very helpful to keep the lines of communication open with the Commissioner’s office.
 Most offices in Virginia are staffed with persons who are willing to help and guide the personal representative, but they cannot and will not give legal advice.
-Ed Bischoff, the Commissioner of Accounts in Henrico County, which surrounds the City of Richmond, has a website with very helpful information for persons who have matters before his office.
+Mark Shepard, the Commissioner of Accounts in Henrico County, which surrounds the City of Richmond, has a website with very helpful information for persons who have matters before his office.

 Pay yourself for your services

 This is not a legal requirement, but neither is working for free an obligation.
 Doing a proper job as executor takes time and effort.
 The law permits you to be paid for your services.
 We’ve rarely seem this, but the Last Will can set forth a fee schedule.
 Absent that, the law allows you to take a reasonable compensation for your services.
 Many jurisdictions in Virginia follow a Uniform Fee Schedule.
-Commissioner Bischoff has a page on his website detailing how his office handles executor compensation.
+Commissioner Shepard has a page on his website detailing how his office handles executor compensation.

 Hire professionals to help you